muhsinali/picture-gallery-scala/LOOKHERE.md

 ### Key features
-1. Used GitFlow and set up a continuous deployment pipeline using Travis and Heroku
+1. Used GitFlow and set up a continuous deployment pipeline using [Travis](https://travis-ci.org/muhsinali/picture-gallery-scala) and Heroku
+2. Example Places are [programmatically loaded](https://github.com/muhsinali/picture-gallery-scala/blob/37cb376bca11feaef761ec8ea7576753b7129538/app/services/ApplicationInterceptor.scala#L30-L59) into the database at application startup
-2. Static assets are stored using Amazon S3 and served using Amazon CloudFront
+3. Static assets are stored using Amazon S3 and served using Amazon CloudFront
-3. Thumbnails of all images uploaded by the user are programmatically generated for both the grid and list views using [Scrimage](https://github.com/sksamuel/scrimage)
+4. Thumbnails of all images uploaded by the user are [programmatically generated](https://github.com/muhsinali/picture-gallery-scala/blob/37cb376bca11feaef761ec8ea7576753b7129538/app/daos/S3DAO.scala#L29-L52) for both the grid and list views using [Scrimage](https://github.com/sksamuel/scrimage)
-4. All images that are uploaded by the web app to an Amazon S3 bucket are first converted to progressive JPEGs to improve the web app's perceived performance
+5. All images that are uploaded by the web app to an Amazon S3 bucket are first converted to [progressive JPEGs](https://github.com/muhsinali/picture-gallery-scala/blob/37cb376bca11feaef761ec8ea7576753b7129538/app/daos/S3DAO.scala#L31) to improve the web app's perceived performance
-5. Made use of [WebPageTest](https://www.webpagetest.org/) to look for other performance improvements
+6. Made use of [WebPageTest](https://www.webpagetest.org/) to look for other performance improvements
-    * Added a GZip compression filter to compress server responses
+    * Added a [GZip compression filter](https://github.com/muhsinali/picture-gallery-scala/blob/master/app/Filters.scala) to gzip server responses
     * Made use of browser caching